Nazi persecution of the Catholic Church in Germany: "War on the Church"

 With the expansion of the war in the East from 1941, there came also an expansion of the regime's attack on the churches.
 Monasteries and convents were targeted and expropriation of Church properties surged.
 The Nazi authorities claimed that the properties were needed for wartime necessities such as hospitals, or accommodation for refugees or children, but in fact used them for their own purposes.
 "Hostility to the state" was another common cause given for the confiscations, and the action of a single member of a monastery could result in seizure of the whole.
 The Jesuits were especially targeted.
 The Papal Nuncio Cesare Orsenigo and Cardinal Bertram complained constantly to the authorities but were told to expect more requisitions owing to war-time needs.
 The Nazi authorities decreed the dissolution of all monasteries and abbeys in the German Reich, many of them effectively being occupied and secularized by the Allgemeine SS under Himmler.
-However, on July 30, 1941 the Aktion Klostersturm (Operation Monastery) was put to an end by a decree of Hitler, who feared the increasing protests by the Catholic part of German population might result in passive rebellions and thereby harm the Nazi war effort at the eastern front.
+However, on 30 July 1941 the was put to an end by a decree of Hitler, who feared the increasing protests by the Catholic part of German population might result in passive rebellions and thereby harm the Nazi war effort at the eastern front.
 Over 300 monasteries and other institutions were expropriated by the SS.

 On 22 March 1942, the German Bishops issued a pastoral letter on "The Struggle against Christianity and the Church".
 The letter launched a defence of human rights and the rule of law and accused the Reich Government of "unjust oppression and hated struggle against Christianity and the Church", despite the loyalty of German Catholics to the Fatherland, and brave service of Catholics soldiers:

 For years a war has raged in our Fatherland against Christianity and the Church, and has never been conducted with such bitterness.
 Repeatedly the German bishops have asked the Reich Government to discontinue this fatal struggle; but unfortunately our appeals and our endeavours were without success.